The #1 Cause of Bloating and How to Overcome It

 First, remove the foods that feed the bacteria in your small intestine—namely sugar, alcohol, and carbohydrates.
 In addition to the usual suspects, such as bread, cookies, cake, and cocktails, you’ll want to eliminate complex carbohydrates including whole grains and legumes.
 These foods get broken down into sugar in your gut, feeding the bacteria just as regular sugar would.

-While starving the overgrown bacteria, you’ll want to eat plenty non-starchy vegetables, leafy greens, lean proteins, and healthy fats, with minimal fruit.
+While starving the overgrown bacteria, you’ll want to eat plenty of non-starchy vegetables, leafy greens, lean proteins, and healthy fats, with minimal fruit.
 Berries are a good low-carb, low-sugar option if you need to satisfy your sweet tooth.

 Step 2: Prune the Bacteria

-Thousands of people have also successfully treated SIBO at home.
-For self-treating, I recommend Microb Clear™, which is a blend of magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
+Thousands of people also successfully treated SIBO at home.
+For self-treating, I recommend Microb Clear®, which is a blend of magnesium caprylate, berberine, and extracts from tribulus, sweet wormwood, grapefruit, barberry, bearberry, and black walnut.
 These ingredients work to kill off the bacteria naturally.
 While they aren’t specific to pathogenic bacteria and can disrupt your good bacteria, they aren’t as harsh as broad spectrum prescription antibiotics, which completely wipe out good bacteria and bad bacteria alike.
-Microb Clear™ is a much more natural and gentle approach.
+Microb Clear® is a much more natural and gentle approach.

 Step 3: Restore Your Good Bacteria

 Finally, you’ll want to restore the good bacteria in your gut to support a strong immune system and optimal digestion and nutrient absorption.
 You have to be careful when treating SIBO though, as taking certain probiotics could just be throwing fuel on the fire.
 That’s because the species of bacteria involved in SIBO are typically lactobacillus or bifidobacterium, and the majority of probiotic supplements out there contain these same strains.
-So although these probiotics can be beneficial for those who don’t have SIBO, they can actually feed an overgrowth and delay your progress.
+So although these probiotics can be beneficial for those who don’t have SIBO, they may feed an overgrowth and delay your progress.